Employment Solicitors Leicester

 Whilst your employer can legally make some changes your contract without your specific agreement, these clauses need to be narrowly defined to ensure that they are reasonable and fair.
 If, on the other hand, the clause states that the employer can vary any terms of the contract this might be invalid, as it wouldn’t be considered fair.
 There are also some changes that the employer can’t make to your contract without your consent.

-If your employer has made changes to your contract without your agreement your options are to either say you will try working with the proposed change for a trial period before taking further action or mention the matter informally and if this doesn’t work and you want to leave, send a without prejudice letter stating how much you are asking for as an exit package.
-If the without prejudice letter fails to work your next step might be to submit a grievance and then to submit an Employment Tribunal claim.
+If your employer has made changes to your contract without your agreement your options are to either say you will try working with the proposed change for a trial period before taking further action or mention the matter informally.
+If this doesn’t work and you want to leave, send a ‘without prejudice’ letter stating how much you are asking for as an exit package.
+If the without prejudice letter fails to work your next step might be to submit a grievance and then to submit an employment tribunal claim.

 Send us a message